 An off-host backup proxy is component required for off-host backup mode.
 You can deploy an off-host backup proxy to remove unwanted overhead on the production Hyper-V host.
-In this case, the off-host backup proxy will retrieve VM data from the source datastore, processe it and transfer to the destination.
+In this case, the off-host backup proxy will retrieve VM data from the source datastore, process it and transfer to the destination.
 For more information, see Off-Host Backup.

 Off-Host Backup Proxy Deployment

 When you assign the role of an off-host backup proxy to the selected machine, Veeam Backup & Replication automatically installs on it light-weight components and services required for backup proxy functioning.
 Unlike the backup server, backup proxies do not require a dedicated SQL database — all settings are stored centrally, within the configuration database used by Veeam Backup & Replication.

 Off-Host Backup Proxy Services